AaronSaikovski/dotnet-min-api-boilerplate/README.md

 1. endpoints

    - This folder is where you set your endpoints via routes - refer to SampleEndpoints.cs for some examples of this.
+There is a new interface `IRegisterEndpoints` that any new endpoints will need to implement to be able to be used.
+Also there are examples of the API versioning to show how to version your APIs between releases.

 2. extensions